fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 ---
-post_title: Monkeypatching http.request for Fun and Profit
+post_title: Monkey Patching http.request for Fun and Profit
 post_author: Benn Bollay
 post_author_avatar: benn.png
 date: '2022-03-10'
 post_image: blog-monkeypatching-http-request.png
-post_excerpt: Let’s explore how we can monkeypatch the Node.js `http` library (and, by extrapolation, `https` as well) to annotate every request made from the environment.
+post_excerpt: Let’s explore how we can monkey patch the Node.js `http` library (and, by extrapolation, `https` as well) to annotate every request made from the environment.
-post_slug: monekypatching-http-request
+post_slug: moneky-patching-http-request
 tags: ['post', 'developer tools']
 post_date_in_url: false
 post_og_image: https://fusebit.io/assets/images/blog/blog-monkeypatching-http-request.png
 ---

-## Monkeypatching http.request and http.get
+## Monkey Patching http.request and http.get
-[Monkeypatching](https://en.wikipedia.org/wiki/Monkey_patch) is a time-honored tradition in the system instrumentation space.
+[Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) is a time-honored tradition in the system instrumentation space.
 Many a time a developer will need to add an annotation or capture an event for a system that doesn’t natively support it or provide any hooks, and will have to result to trickery to achieve their goals.

-Happily, in today’s modern world of high level interpreted languages like Python and JavaScript, monkeypatching is so much easier!
+Happily, in today’s modern world of high level interpreted languages like Python and JavaScript, monkey patching is so much easier!

-Let’s explore how we can monkeypatch the Node.js `http` library (and, by extrapolation, `https` as well) to annotate every request made from the environment.
+Let’s explore how we can monkey patch the Node.js `http` library (and, by extrapolation, `https` as well) to annotate every request made from the environment.

 Here at Fusebit, we use this to add [OpenTelemetry](https://opentelemetry.io/) tracing information to outbound requests, allowing us to correlate events extending across multiple parts of our infrastructure for each customer integration.
 ## Naive approach